AlexisTessier/es6-construct-inject-init-pattern/README.md

 # Construct Inject Init

 A pattern about how to write classes, and deal with dependency injection.
-Actually, it's more an implementation style guide.
+Actually, it's more an implementation guideline.

 ***Author note:***
 *I'm still experimenting this pattern.*